 Moray, a stunning Inca site, a part agricultural center and part ceremonial, lies about 6km north of Maras village on the Chinchero side of the river, within a two- to three-hour walk from Urubamba.

 The ruins are deep, bowl-like depressions in the earth.
 The largest comprises seven concentric circular stone terraces, facing inward and diminishing in a radius like a multi-layered roulette wheel.

 Also, within walking distance, the salt pans of Salinas, still in use after more than four hundred years, are situated 4 km from the village of Maras and a similar distance from Moray.

 Cross the river by the footbridge in the town, turn right, then after a little over 100m downstream along the riverbank, turn left past the cemetery and up the canyon along the salty creek.
 After this, you cross the stream and follow the path cut into the cliffside to reach the salt pans, soon visible if still a considerable uphill hike away.

 The trail offers spectacular views of the valley and mountains, while the Inca salt pans are set gracefully against an imposing mountain backdrop.
-A scenic route (about 1hr walking) leads down the salt pans and onto the Urubamba River below.
-There’s a footbridge across to the village of Tarabamba on the road for Urubamba (6km) or Ollantaytambo.
+A scenic route (about 1hr walk) leads down the salt pans and onto the Urubamba River below.
+There’s a footbridge across the village of Tarabamba on the road for Urubamba (6km) or Ollantaytambo.
 Colectivos pass every twenty minutes or so in both directions.